yellow brick ramble dot com

 The Wizard of Oz stage play (1903)

 Read the first ever stage adaptation of Oz courtesy of the New York Public Library.
-It's very different from the book, featuring made-for-stage characters such as King Pastoria, Tryxie Tryfle, Cynthia Cynth, Sir Dashemoff Daily, and Dorothy's faithful animal companion from Kansas: Imogen the cow?
+It's very different from the book, featuring made-for-stage characters such as King Pastoria, Tryxie Tryfle, Cynthia Cynth, and Sir Dashemoff Daily!
+And who could forget Dorothy's famous faithful animal companion from Kansas: Imogen the cow?

 Travels in Fairyland: Oz reread

 Some entertaining essays on the Oz books by Mari Ness.
-Her observations on Ozma's failures really helped shape my interpretation of her personality in my comics.
+Mari's observations on Ozma's failures helped shape my interpretation of her personality in my comics.

 The Royal Historian of Oz by Tommy Kovac & Andy Hirsch